pearkes/gethub/README.md

 3. Clones any repositories that are missing.
 4. Runs `git fetch` in repositories that exist.

-*Performance note:* Clones and fetches are executed in parallel
+*Performance note:* Clones and fetches are executed in parallell

 ## Configuration